 Since October 31, 2008 the Company and Glencore have entered into a series of financing agreements and a marketing agreement whereby Glencore committed to purchase all of the Company's production of concentrates, metal, or intermediate products on market terms at the time of delivery for at least the first five years of production.
-As part of the 2013 financing agreement, PolyMet and Glencore entered into a Corporate Governance Agreement whereby from January 1, 2014 as long as Glencore holds 10% or more of PolyMet's shares (on a fully diluted basis) Glencore shall have the right, but not obligation to designate at least one director and not more than the number of directors proportionate to Glencore's fully diluted ownership of PolyMet, rounded down to the nearest whole number, such number to not exceed 49% of the total board.
+As part of the 2013 financing agreement, PolyMet and Glencore entered into a Corporate Governance Agreement whereby, from January 1, 2014 as long as Glencore holds 10% or more of PolyMet's shares (on a fully diluted basis) Glencore has the right, but not obligation, to designate at least one director and not more than the number of directors proportionate to Glencore's fully diluted ownership of PolyMet, rounded down to the nearest whole number, such number to not exceed 49% of the total board.

-The financing agreements comprise \$25.0 million initial principal debentures in calendar 2008 drawn in four tranches (Tranches A through D, together the "2008 Debentures"), \$25.0 million placement of PolyMet common shares in calendar 2009 in two tranches, \$30.0 million placement of PolyMet common shares in calendar 2010 in three tranches (the "2010 Agreement"), \$20.0 million placement of PolyMet common shares in calendar 2011 in one tranche (the "2011 Agreement"), \$20.960 million purchase of PolyMet common shares in the Rights Offering (the "2013 Agreement"), and \$30.0 million initial principal debentures in calendar 2015 drawn and to be drawn in four trances (the "2015 Debentures").
+The financing agreements comprise \$25.0 million initial principal secured convertible debentures in calendar 2008 drawn in four tranches (Tranches A through D, together the "2008 Debentures"), \$25.0 million placement of PolyMet common shares in calendar 2009 in two tranches, \$30.0 million placement of PolyMet common shares in calendar 2010 in three tranches, \$20.0 million placement of PolyMet common shares in calendar 2011 in one tranche, \$20.960 million purchase of PolyMet common shares in the Rights Offering, and \$30.0 million initial principal secured debentures in calendar 2015 drawn and to be drawn in four tranches (the "2015 Debentures").
 As a result of the series of financing transactions and the purchase by Glencore of PolyMet common shares previously owned by Cliffs, Glencore's current ownership and ownership rights of PolyMet comprises:

-- 78,724,821 shares representing 28.5% of PolyMet's issued shares: - \$25.0 million initial principal floating rate secured debentures due September 30, 2015 (see Note 8).
-Including capitalized and accrued interest as at April 30, 2015, these debentures are exchangeable at \$1.2920 per share into 26,192,886 common shares of PolyMet upon PolyMet giving Glencore ten days notice that it has received permits necessary to start construction of NorthMet and availability of senior construction finance in a form reasonably acceptable to Glencore ("Early Maturity Event") or are repayable on September 30, 2015.
-The exercise price of the exchange warrants and the number of warrants are subject to conventional anti-dilution provisions; and - Glencore holds warrants to purchase 6,458,001 million common shares at \$1.3007 per share at any time until December 31, 2015, subject to mandatory exercise if the 20-day volume weighted average price ("VWAP") of PolyMet common shares is equal to or greater than 150% of the exercise price and occurrence of the Early Maturity Event.
+- 78,724,821 shares representing 28.5% of PolyMet's issued shares; - The 2008 Debentures are due March 31, 2016 (see Note 8).
+Including capitalized and accrued interest as at July 31, 2015, these debentures are exchangeable through the exercise of an Exchange Warrant at \$1.2920 per share into 26,501,973 common shares of PolyMet upon PolyMet giving Glencore ten days notice that it has received permits necessary to start construction of NorthMet and availability of senior construction finance in a form reasonably acceptable to Glencore ("Early Maturity Event") or are repayable on March 31, 2016.
+The interest rate was 12-month US dollar LIBOR plus 4.0% per annum through July 31, 2015 when it was reset to LIBOR plus 8.0%.
+The exercise price of the Exchange Warrant and the number of shares issuable upon exercise are subject to conventional anti-dilution provisions; and - Glencore holds warrants to purchase 6,458,001 million common shares at \$0.9292 per share at any time until December 31, 2016, subject to mandatory exercise if the 20-day volume weighted average price ("VWAP") of PolyMet common shares is equal to or greater than 150% of the exercise price and occurrence of the Early Maturity Event.
 The exercise price of the purchase warrants and the number of warrants are subject to conventional anti-dilution provisions.

-If Glencore were to exercise all of its rights and obligations under these agreements, it would own 111,375,708 common shares of PolyMet, representing 36.0% on a partially diluted basis, that is, if no other options or warrants were exercised or 33.4% on a fully diluted basis, if all other options and warrants were exercised, whether they are in-the-money or not.
+If Glencore were to exercise all of its rights and obligations under these agreements, it would own 111,684,795 common shares of PolyMet, representing 36.1% on a partially diluted basis, that is, if no other options or warrants were exercised or 33.5% on a fully diluted basis, if all other options and warrants were exercised, whether they are in-the-money or not.

-As at April 30, 2015 and for the three months ended April 30, 2015 Unaudited - Tabular amounts in thousands of U.S. Dollars, except for number of shares and price per share
+As at July 31, 2015 and for the three and six months ended July 31, 2015 Unaudited - Tabular amounts in thousands of U.S. Dollars, except for number of shares and price per share